Support Us

 We can also support these birds by planting bushes.
 Creating shelter for these birds is another way to help these unique birds – planting bushes that provide shelter will assist them in their fight for survival.

 Of course, protecting injured birds is a great way to help.
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for assistance.

 Preventing cat attacks and keeping Steller’s Jays safe is a simple way to protect your environment and help these species thrive.